 Before applying, each applicant must self-determine and define a project to pursue during their Fellowship.
 This project idea will be introduced as part of the applicant's application.
 Projects can either be (1) designed in collaboration with the applicant's preferred host organisation, or (2) designed solely by the applicant without a pre-existing host organisation.
 Each Information Control Fellow that is accepted will then work with Reset and the host organisation to finalise their project plan.
 In doing so, fellows will be required to give an introductory presentation on their proposed work.
 At the end of the Fellowship, fellows will provide a closing presentation detailing their project conclusions and key takeaways.
 This presentation will be made available to the broader Reset network.

-Where do fellows work?
+Where do Information Control Fellows work?

-Project themes and ideas
+Project themes & ideas

 Potential areas of focus

-- Testing creative methods of mitigating the harms of surveillance capitalism and protecting digital rights
+- Testing creative methods of mitigating the harms of surveillance capitalism and protecting digital rights.

 - Other novel ideas and approaches relating to the study of global and regional information controls.